 19. Build a backyard weather station and keep a weather journal to track how the weather changes in your area.
 Our Meteorology Science unit includes some great information on tracking weather patterns as well as printable pages for recording daily weather.

 20. Catch rain in a glass cup and study it.

-21. Spot fun shapes in the clouds as you identify which type they are.
+21. Spot fun shapes in the clouds as you identify their types.

 22. Make a sundial and test it out at different times of the year.